Skip to Main Content

 Research question: What are the negative health effects of low carbohydrate diets?

-Keywords: (negative) effects, "low carbohydrate" or low-carb, diet or diets
+Keywords: "negative effects" or effects; "low carbohydrate" or low-carb; diet or diets

 Broad topic: Teen suicide

-Narrow topic: Use of anti-depressant drugs and teen suicide
+Narrow topic: Use of anti-depressants and teen suicide

 Research question: How has the widespread use of antidepressant drugs affected teen suicide rates?